Doodleverse/SDStools/fromMark/analysis/README.md

 	* 'snr_no_nans': a crude estimate of signal-to-noise ratio, here I just did the mean of the timeseries divided by the standard deviation
 	* 'snr_median_filter': same estimate of signal-to-noise, but performed after the median filter is applied
 	* 'approx_entropy': entropy estimate, values closer to 0 indicate predicatibility, values closer to 1 indicate disorder
+	* 'period': period of the sin wave fit
+	* 'phase': phase of the sin wave fit
+	* 'sin_rmse': root mean squared error of the sin wave fit (so fit compared with de-trended and de-meaned timeseries)
+	* 'sin_error_max': maximum error of the sin wave fit

 main_df will take as input a pandas dataframe instead of a path to a csv.
 It will output the result dictionary, the resampled pandas dataframe, and the new timedelta.